Posts Followers Following

 How to check whether a public story has expired

 Stories are the format most likely to create confusion because they disappear on their own.
-If a story was visible earlier but not now, the most likely explanation is simply that the 24-hour window has ended rather than that the viewer stopped working.
+If a story was visible earlier but not now, the most likely explanation is simply that the 24-hour window has ended rather than that the checker stopped working.

 Read article